 Hello, new breakfast routine.
 You guys know how much my family and I rely on grab-and-go breakfasts in the morning.
 Usually it’s a slice of quick bread or a muffin.
-But these frittata breakfast sandwiches are such a great way to switch that up.
+But these gluten free frittata breakfast sandwiches are such a great way to switch that up.

 Plus, they’re packed with protein to get you through the morning.
 And a little extra morning protein is never a bad thing, IMO.